YichenWangSJTU/e2e-nerf-uncertainty-nav/README.md

 ```

 ### Training datasets
-We use imitation learning to train NUE, utilizing a [waypoints dataset](https://github.com/StanfordVL/GibsonEnv/blob/master/gibson/data/README.md#dataset-splits) to gather the expert dataset needed for training.
+We use imitation learning to train NUE, utilizing a [waypoints dataset](https://github.com/StanfordVL/GibsonEnv/blob/master/gibson/data/README.md#dataset-splits) to gather the trianing dataset needed for training.

 After download the waypoints dataset, the data of the waypoints dataset should be organized as follows:
 ```